lukeschaefer/mp4edit/README.md

 The units that parsed mp4 files are reduced to, in adherence to the spec.
 Each Atom can have data, *or* subatoms as children.
 Not both - though this rule is broken by several implementations and several atoms.

+### Atom(String name)

+Constructs an atom with a given four letter name.
+If given boolean true instead of a name, Atom will act as the mp4 root.

 ### Atom.hasChild(String name)

 Returns true or false if atom has a subatom named <name>